 All players taking part in High School Esports League tournaments are required to have an active game account for the tournament they’re participating in connected to their Generations Esports account.
 All game connection information shown on a team’s roster must match with the accounts in game.
 Players using different accounts or those not officially on the roster are prohibited from playing in matches.
 Only one account connection is allowed per game, the use of alternate accounts is prohibited.
 All account connections are prohibited from being changed after the team has participated in its first match of a tournament’s regular season.

-If a player’s name does not match what is shown on their roster, please reach out to a HSEL Admin in the er-help discord channel for assistance while the game is still being played.
+If a player’s name does not match what is shown on their roster, please reach out to a HSEL Administrator through the live chat service for assistance while the game is still being played.
 Name discrepancy reports will not be accepted after a match has been completed.

 Game accounts used in official tournaments must belong to the student participating using that game connection.
 At no point in time may players share accounts with each other or use an account of another person, regardless of if they are in the tournament or not.